Izenda7Series/docs/ui/doc_grand_total_sub_total.rst

      - Return the maximun value of the field that set Sub Total across the entire group.
    * - Minimun
      - Return the minimum value of the field that set  Sub Total across the entire group.
+   * - Sum
+     - Return the sum of all values within the field that set Sub Total across the entire group.
+   * - Sum Distinct
+     - Return the sum unique number of all values within the field that set Sub Total across the entire group.

 Different between Default Sub Total and Normal Sub Total
 ---------------------------------------------------------